 Breathlessness is the distressing sensation of a deficit between the body's demand for breathing and the ability of the respiratory system to satisfy that demand.
 Breathlessness can be classified by its speed of onset as:

-- Acute breathlessness: develops over minutes, hours, or days.
+- Subacute breathlessness: develops over hours or days.

 - Chronic breathlessness: develops over weeks or months.